martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 This is the hypothetical address for the Bitbucket provider in the `networking` group on the `tharsis.example.io` registry.

 :::note
-After creation the provider source will only show the top-level group path, instead of the full source.
+After creation, the provider source will only show the top-level group path, instead of the full source.
 For example, `networking/operations/bitbucket` will be displayed as `networking/bitbucket`.
 This is to match the Terraform Provider Registry's address format.
 The `type` must be unique within a namespace.
 :::

 ### Provider Versions